Is drug and alcohol testing an invasion of privacy?

 Is drug testing reliable?

-AlphaBiolabs has been carrying out DNA, drug and alcohol testing for the legal profession for many years.
+AlphaBiolabs has been carrying out legal drug and alcohol testing for over 15 years.
 All our legal tests follow a strict chain of custody.

 What happens when the employee is tested?